NCAR/DART/docs/pages/Getting_Started.md

 observation definition.

-DART makes a further distinction between specific *observation types* and generic *observation quantities*.
+DART makes a further distinction between specific *observation types* and generic *quantities*.
 The role of the various obs_def input files is to define the mapping between the types and quantities, and optionally to provide type-specific processing routines.